arianvbb/PID-and-Fuzzy-logic-for-temperature-control/README.md

 ## ❇️Features
 - **Fuzzy logic**: A fairly simple implementation of Fuzzy logic to get input on how much to heat at each given time.
 - **PID**: Standard usage of PID, it uses the current, past and future to give an output of how much to heat to remain at the ideal temperature.
+- **Furnace**: A furnace script including an ODE equation, door factor amonst other things that can be ran with the control systems.
 - **Graph**: Matplotlib is used to graph all temperatures giving you an idea of where the temperature stays at over time.

 #### This project was made entirely in Python.